jdjakub/papers/prog-2022/prog22-manuscript.md

 The importance of notations in the practice of science, more generally, has been studied by \cite{PaperTools} as "paper tools".
 These are formula-like entities which can be manipulated by humans in lieu of experimentation, such as the aforementioned mathematical notation in Haskell: a "paper tool" for experimentation on a whiteboard.
 Programming notations are similar, but they are a way of communicating with a machine; the experimentation does not happen on paper alone.

 ### Relations
-- *Factoring of complexity* (Section \ref{factoring-of-complexity}): Using multiple complementing notations implicitly factors complexity by expressing different aspects of a program using different notations.
 - *Interaction* (Section \ref{interaction}): The feedback loops that exist in a programming system are typically associated with individual notations.
 Different notations may also have different feedback loops.
 - *Adoptability* (Section \ref{adoptability}): Notational structure can affect learnability.
 In particular, complementing notations may require (possibly different) users to master multiple notations.
 Overlapping notations may improve learnability by allowing the user to edit the program in one way (e.g. visually) and see the effect in the other notation (e.g. in code).
 - *Representation* (Section \ref{representation}): The two dimensions are related in that the internal representation of program structures may be more or less closely reflected in the notation.